castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `function` (String) The function used to calculate the resource recommendation.
 Supported values: `QUANTILE`, `MAX`
 - `look_back_period_seconds` (Number) The look back period in seconds for the recommendation.
 - `overhead` (Number) Overhead for the recommendation, e.g. `0.1` will result in 10% higher recommendation

+<a id="nestedblock--startup"></a>
+### Nested Schema for `startup`

+Optional:

+- `period_seconds` (Number) Defines the duration (in seconds) during which elevated resource usage is expected at startup.
+When set, recommendations will be adjusted to disregard resource spikes within this period.
+If not specified, the workload will receive standard recommendations without startup considerations.

 <a id="nestedblock--timeouts"></a>